PranshavShelat/CardioVascularDisease_Predictor/README.md

     User input and prediction logic

 **How to run:**
-Open notebook `"heart_disease_prediction.ipynb"` in Jupyter or Google Colab
+Open notebook `"MainNotebook.ipynb"` in Jupyter or Google Colab
 Import libraries and run all the cells

 **Load model with:**